pnp/pnpcore/README.md

 ## Supportability and SLA 💁🏾‍♀️

-This library is open-source and community provided component backed by an active community providing support for it.
-This is not a Microsoft provided component so there's no SLA or direct support for this open-source component from Microsoft.
+This library is an open-source and community provided library backed by an active community supporting it.
+This is not a Microsoft provided library, so there's no SLA or direct support for this open-source component from Microsoft.
 Please report any issues using the [issues list](https://github.com/pnp/pnpcore/issues).

 ## Frequently Asked Questions ❓